chelahmy/harubi/templates/models/user/test/README.md

 User Model Test
 ===============

+The test script for User Model is implemented in [index.php](https://github.com/chelahmy/harubi/blob/master/templates/models/user/test/index.php).

-Create `settings.inc` file with the following content:
+The test needs to access a database and create `user` table.
+Please create a `settings.inc` file with the following content:
 ```json
 {
 	"globals" : {